Home

 More impressive facts - The river Ganges drains almost 1,000,000 Square miles of land and supports the highest density of people with a staggering population of well over 420 million people who either live on, close to or in some way rely on the river for their livelihood.
 That's almost 50% more than the population of the US and nearly five times the population of the UK.

-I could spend the next 9 paragraphs telling you the route of the river Ganges but I think that it would be best for both of us if you just clicked on the little image to the left and had a look at the course of the Ganges river for your self.
+I could spend the next 9 paragraphs telling you the route of the river Ganges but I think that it would be best for both of us if you just clicked on the little image to the left and had a look at the route of the Ganges river for yourself.
 If for some reason you really want to know the n I suppose I can give you a rough idea of the route it takes.
-Ganges course, map of the ganges, ganges route Here is a list of the main places the India Ganges river runs through (in order).
+Here is a list of the main places the India Ganges river runs through (in order).

 Step 1 Uttarakhand (state + Start)